-- 8.1 In 2019, there were no complex financial instruments entered into by the Supplementary Fund. - 8.2 All financial assets held during 2019 are classified as loans and receivables and are non-derivative financial assets with fixed payments and a fixed maturity for which the organisation has the intention and the ability to hold to maturity. - 8.3 With respect to the investment of the cash assets, the risks were managed as set out below.

-8.4 Credit risk

-- 8.4.1 The Supplementary Fund's credit risk is spread widely, and its risk management policies limit the amount of credit exposure to any counterparty and include minimum credit quality guidelines.
+- 8.1 In 2020, there were no complex financial instruments entered into by the Supplementary Fund. - 8.2 All financial assets held during 2020 are classified as loans and receivables and are non-derivative financial assets with fixed payments and a fixed maturity for which the organisation has the intention and the ability to hold to maturity. - 8.3 With respect to the investment of the cash assets, the risks were managed as set out below. - 8.4 Credit risk - 8.4.1 The Supplementary Fund's credit risk is spread widely, and its risk management policies limit the amount of credit exposure to any counterparty and include minimum credit quality guidelines.
 The guidelines include market and capital strength measures in addition to the credit rating provided by the three rating agencies.
 Credit default swaps (CDS) and CET 1 capital ratio are the additional measures that are to determine the counterparty list.
-The guidelines are as follows: - (a) CET 1 capital ratio of at least 9.5% or higher; - (b) five-year CDS spread of a maximum of 100 basis points, a breach of which would trigger a review to ascertain whether the credit markets were weaker in general, or whether the creditworthiness of the counterparty concerned was subject to a particular credit-negative event, that would warrant its temporary or permanent exclusion from the lending list; and - (c) minimum short-term credit rating from two of the three main credit rating agencies, Fitch, Moody's, and Standard & Poor's as follows: - for maturities of up to 12 months (Group 1) of F1+, P1 and A1+; and - for maturities of up to 6 months (Group 2) of F1, P1 and A1. - 8.4.2 A list of approved financial institutions is prepared by the joint IAB on a quarterly basis and approved by the Director.
-This list is kept under constant review by the IAB between meetings and the Secretariat is advised accordingly. - 8.4.3 Contributions receivable are comprised primarily of amounts due from contributors in Member States.
-The Supplementary Fund Protocol places an obligation on Member States to ensure that contributors fulfil their obligation to pay contributions.
+The guidelines are as follows: - (a) CET 1 capital ratio of at least 9.5% or higher; - (b) five-year CDS spread of a maximum of 100 basis points, a breach of which would trigger a review to ascertain whether the credit markets were weaker in general, or whether the creditworthiness of the counterparty concerned was subject to a particular credit-negative event, which would warrant its temporary or permanent exclusion from the lending list; and - (c) minimum short-term credit rating from two of the three main credit rating agencies, Fitch, Moody's, and Standard & Poor's as follows: - for maturities of up to 12 months (Group 1) of F1+, P1 and A1+; and - for maturities of up to 6 months (Group 2) of F1, P1 and A1. - 8.4.2 A list of approved financial institutions is prepared by the joint Investment Advisory Body (IAB) on a quarterly basis and approved by the Director.
+This list is kept under constant review by the IAB between meetings, and the Secretariat is advised accordingly. - 8.4.3 Contributions receivable are comprised primarily of amounts due from contributors in Member States.
+The Supplementary Fund Protocol places an obligation on Member States to ensure that contributors fulfil their obligation to pay contributions. - Liquidity risk - 8.4.4 The Supplementary Fund Protocol provides the Assembly the authority to levy contributions that may be required to balance the payments to be made by the Supplementary Fund. - 8.4.5 Liquidity risk associated with cash and cash equivalents is minimised substantially by ensuring that these financial assets are placed in term deposits not exceeding one year. - Interest rate risk - 8.4.6 The Supplementary Fund places its cash investments in term deposits with fixed interest rates under strict investment guidelines.
+The Financial Regulations of the Supplementary Fund focus on the security and liquidity of the assets rather than maximising revenue, and this is taken into account in managing the liquidity (cash flow) risk. - 8.4.7 The average interest rate earned on investments in 2020 was 0.44%.
+A variation of 0.25% to the average interest rate would result in an increase or decrease of £3 428 to the amount of interest earned in the year.